Zearin/textmate_wiki/FAQ.md

 ### Using Duplicate Line with multiple carets produces an error.

 Duplicate Line is implemented as a command.
 Currently, these aren’t supported (per se) for multiple carets.

+## Migrating from 1.x

+### Moving Over Personal Bundles

+*Use this method to move over personally created bundles, check `Preferences → Bundles` to install other bundles.*

+Bundles you created in 1.x will be at:

+    ~/Library/Application Support/TextMate/Bundles

+And need to be moved to:

+    ~/Library/Application Support/Avian/Bundles

+**Note:**

+* The ~ character in these paths refers to your home directory (/Users/«yourname»/).
+* The Library folder may be hidden by default, if so you can access it from the Go menu in Finder while holding down option.
+* The directories under Application Support may not exist on your system, should they not you should create them.